-9. Debt issuance costs
+8. Debt issuance costs

 Debt issuance costs, net of accumulated amortization, are reported as a direct deduction from the face amount of the mortgage loan payable to which such costs relate.
-Amortization of debt issuance costs is reported as a component of interest expense and is computed using an imputed interest rate on the related loan.
+Amortization of debt issuance costs is reported as a component of interest expense and is being computed using an imputed interest rate.